zaiber/Transmodalis/README.md

 # TRANSMODALIS
 Description of the installation and the different modalities.

-Link to Instructions for Transmodalis - Hue

-Link to Instructions for Transmodalis - Audio

-Link to Instructions for Transmodalis - Haptics

 # Description of Transmodalis - Hue:
 Description of what the game is Lorem ipsum dolor sit amet, consectetur adipiscing elit...